 4. Post-surgery analysis

 Along with pre-surgery planning, AR and VR can be used as part of the post-surgery cycle.
-Following a procedure, a surgeon can generate digital MRI and CT scans of their patient’s anatomical structures and use them to create 3D models of the healing organs to determine the effectiveness of treatment.
+Following a procedure, a surgeon can generate digital MRI and CT scans of their patient’s anatomical structures and use them to visualize 3D models of the healing organs to determine the effectiveness of treatment.

 5. Medical education and training